onyangoju/MIWI-portfolio/README.md

 # MIWI-portfolio
-This is about the MIWI developers team website
+This repo was custom made for MIWI developers portfolio